-Subject spent summer holidays in Grantham, Lincolnshire, and has studied at the University of Kent at Canterbury for two years.
+The subject spent summer holidays in Grantham, Lincolnshire, and has studied at the University of Kent at Canterbury for two years.

 OTHER INFLUENCES ON SPEECH:

-Subject has traveled extensively.
+The subject has traveled extensively.
 Her father is from Grantham, and her mother is from Sri Lanka.
 She studied drama at university.

 RECORDED BY: Paul Meier